microsoft/FeatureManagement-Dotnet/README.md

 ## Variants

-Variants represent a configuration of a feature.
-A feature flag with variants contains a list of variants and assignment parameters dictating under what conditions each variant should be used.
-A variant's configuration can be a complex object, but it can also be as simple as a string or number.
+Variants enable a feature flag to become more than a simple on/off flag.
+A variant represents a value of a feature flag that can be a string, a number, or even a configuration object.
+A feature flag that declares variants should define under what circumstances each variant should be used which is covered in greater detail in the 'Assigning a variant' section.

 ``` C#
 public class Variant